CDAT/cdat.github.io/governance.md

 The **Secretary** keeps records of each meeting, assists in the setup of the meeting location and technology (e.g. projectors, video conferencing, etc.) required, and facilitates communication of proposals to the URB, as well as decisions from the URB back to the community.

 ### Meetings
 The URB will meet on a schedule of their choosing and convenience, but at least twice a year.
 The URB may meet informally at any time as the need arises to evaluate proposals.
-(Meeting notes and scheduled meetings will be posted on the UV-CDAT website.)
+(Meeting notes and scheduled meetings will be posted on the CDAT website.)

 ### Conflict Resolution
 Conflicts will be resolved by discussion and consensus where at all possible.
 When such an agreement is impossible, the members of the URB will vote on the issue, with the Chair breaking any tie vote.

 ### Membership
-Initial membership was determined by the UV-CDAT Project Leader at LLNL and consists of the following individuals:
+Initial membership was determined by the CDAT Project Leader at LLNL and consists of the following individuals:

   * E. Wes Bethel, Lawrence Berkeley National Laboratory (Visualization/Imaging/ Supercomputing/Analysis: VisIt)
   * Aashish Chaudhary, Kitware Inc. (Supercomputing: VTK, ParaView)